-In the North Sea Region Programme, we are keen to fight fraud or fraudulent behaviour within our Programme.
-The Programme offers a large set of rules outlined in our Fact Sheets and which clearly define what is considered eligible and what is not.
+In the North Sea Region Programme, we are keen to fight fraud or fraudulent behaviour within our programme.
+The programme offers a large set of rules outlined in our fact sheets, which clearly define what is considered eligible and what is not.

-We always welcome concerns shared by Programme stakeholders.
-Concerns reported through this procedure should be linked to fraud or fraudulent behaviour.
+We always welcome concerns shared by our stakeholders.
+Concerns reported through our whistleblower procedure should be linked to fraud or fraudulent behaviour.
 This includes dubious eligibility of expenditure, beneficiaries deliberately avoiding correct procurement of goods and/or services, mismatch between project activities reported as completed and the real status of implementation, and other issues.

 Submitting your concern

 If you have a concern which you would like to bring to our attention, you can do so in two ways:

 - Use our online form.
 You can choose to report anonymously or enter your name and contact details so we can come back to you with any questions for clarification.

 - Send us an email via firstname.lastname@example.org.
 Please use the subject line: "I have a concern to share".
 Note: If you wish to maintain complete anonymity, you can create a free email account for this purpose only.
 A number of providers offer free email accounts, such as Microsoft Outlook, Gmail, Yahoo, etc.